EshaanAgg/web/src/content/blog/placements.md

 2. There is a lift in a multi-level building.
 The probability of the lift going up is $0.2$, going down is $0.3$ and staying still is $0.5$.
 At floor $0$, the probability of going up is $0.2$ and staying is $0.8$.
 Assume infinite floors in the building.
 What is the proportion of time you are going to stay at level $0$?

 3. There is a sequence of cards with some facing down and some facing up.
-If there are $n$ cards facing up, then you will flip the $n$th card from the left.
+If there are $n$ cards facing up, then you will flip the $n^{th}$ card from the left.
 You keep doing this until all the cards are facing down.
 Let the total number of cards be $P$.

 - It is it always possible to bring all the cards facing down irrespective of the initial positioning?
 - If it is possible to face all cards down, what is the expected length of sequence of moves?